More than 100 companies sign letter opposing U.S. state voting restrictions

 "We all should feel a responsibility to defend the right to vote and oppose any discriminatory legislation or measures that restrict or prevent any eligible voter from having an equal and fair opportunity to cast a ballot," the companies said in a letter published as a two-page advertisement in Wednesday's New York Times.

-The statement was organized over the past week and a half by former American Express AXP.N Chief Executive Officer Ken Chenault and Merck & Co MRK.N CEO Ken Frazier, according to the newspaper.
+The statement was the initiative of former American Express AXP.N Chief Executive Officer Ken Chenault and Merck & Co MRK.N CEO Ken Frazier.

+"It was important for companies to assert some of the core principles of our democracy and the most fundamental is the right to vote," Chenault said in an interview with Reuters.

-The two executives pushed for companies to take a stance against a wave of new restrictive voting-rights bills contemplated by states such as Texas and Arizona on a private Zoom call about 100 CEOs, investors, lawyers and corporate directors on Saturday.
+The two executives pushed for companies to take a stance on a Zoom call with about 100 CEOs, investors, lawyers and corporate directors on Saturday.

+Republican lawmakers have criticized CEOs for speaking out on the issue.
+Chenault said the group that sponsored the letter, which includes the Black Economic Alliance, was not going to be "prescriptive" about how companies should voice their opposition to specific pieces of legislation.

 Republicans across the country are using former President Donald Trump's false claims of voter fraud to back state-level voting changes they say are needed to restore election integrity.

+Opponents of the moves say they are intended to disenfranchise citizens who tend not to vote Republican.

-In a separate statement on Tuesday, the top executives of more than three dozen Michigan-based companies, including General Motors Co GM.N and Ford opposed Republican-backed legislation to restrict voting.
+In a separate statement on Tuesday, the top executives of more than three dozen Michigan-based companies, including General Motors Co GM.N and Ford proactively opposed Republican-backed legislation that could restrict voting there.

-Atlanta-based Coca-Cola Co KO.N and Delta Air Lines Inc DAL.N were not among the signatories of the Wednesday letter, but have put out individual statements calling the voting limits in Georgia "unacceptable".
+Atlanta-based Coca-Cola Co KO.N and Delta Air Lines Inc DAL.N were not among the signatories of the Wednesday letter, but have put out individual statements calling the voting curbs in Georgia "unacceptable".

-Delta declined to comment on the Wednesday letter.
-Coca-Cola said it had not seen the letter but was open to hearing the perspective of the Black Economic Alliance, the group which helped sponsor the ad.
+Delta declined to comment on Wednesday's letter.
+Coca-Cola said it had not seen the letter but was open to hearing the perspective of the Black Economic Alliance.

 ((UdaySampath.Kumar@thomsonreuters.com; within U.S.+1 646 223 8780; Twitter: https://twitter.com/sampath_uday ;))